goreleaser/goreleaser/www/docs/blog/posts/2023-09-22-goreleaser-v1.21.md

 - You can now skip pre build hooks on `goreleaser build`.
 - Properly `go mod` handling on pre-mods Go versions.
 - WASI support.
-- Templates are now allowed in `upx.enabled`.
+- New templateable fields and functions.
 - Several bug fixes, specially when the runtime OS is Windows.

 Besides that, some important refactories that should help evolving GoReleaser